 "Every day is a new day when teaching ag!
 I love sharing my passion of agriculture with students and watching them accomplish their goals through FFA.
 Agriculture and FFA are useful to every student no matter where the future may take them!
 I love knowing what I teach is useful to everyone!"

-Renee Baird, Jackson
+Renee Baird, Farmington